- 1 What is Cardiac cycle

 - Water and salt content of the body.

-- Individual characteristics – Age, sex, physical fitness, heat acclimatisation and
+- Individual characteristics – Age, sex, physical fitness, heat acclimatization and

 Physiological effects of continuous work in Hot Environment are: